aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 # Protocol Overview
 The direct interaction grant may be initiated by the client or the authorization server.

-##Native Client Initiated Direct Interaction Grant
+## Native Client Initiated Direct Interaction Grant

-The client may initiate the direct interaction grant as part of a sign-up flow, or as a result of an interaction with a resource provider that requires a stp-up authentication (TODO: add reference to step-up auth)
+The client may initiate the direct interaction grant as part of a sign-up flow, or as a result of an interaction with a resource provider that requires a step-up authentication (TODO: add reference to step-up auth)

-The client initiated direct interaction is shown below:
+The client-initiated direct interaction is shown below:

 ~~~ ascii-art
                                                 +-------------------+
                                                 |   Authorization   |